vyacheslav-zotov/amplitude/README.md

 #### getDataFromExistingChart

-The following code will return a json structure, containing the data from the specified dashboard:
+The following code will return a json structure, containing the data from the specified dashboard.

 ```python
 amplitude.getDataFromExistingChart(%CHART_ID_STRING%)